 There is also a global aspect for this acquisition.
 India’s example has proven that organic expansion to new territories is a painstakingly slow process.
 Last year, Alibaba acquired a controlling stake at the leading Southeast Asia e-commerce player Lazada for over $1 billion.
 In a constantly consolidating global e-commerce play-field, this move has certainly triggered Amazon to become more aggressive with its expansion strategies.
 Now, everyone is asking the same question: who will be the next?

-Read further: Covid-19 Lab, News, acquisition, amazon, bol.com, ebay, ecommerce, expansion
+Read further: News, Research, acquisition, amazon, bol.com, ebay, ecommerce, expansion

 Your email address will not be published.
 Required fields are marked *